yuriy-chumak/ol/README.md

 You need:

-a. compile OL with -DHAS_DLOPEN and -DHAS_PINVOKE options
+a. compile OL with -DHAS_DLOPEN and -DOLVM_FFI options
       (don't forget for -DEMBEDDED_VM)

-b. notify vm about using pinvoke library: "(import (otus pinvoke))"
+b. notify vm about using ffi library: "(import (otus ffi))"
-      ("otus/pinvoke.scm" file must be accessible from your executable)
+      "otus/ffi.scm" file must be accessible from your executable or from default library search path

 c. load function exporter library as "(define any-variable (dload))" for self
-      executable or "(define any-variable (dload \"mylib.so\"))" for "mylib" dynamic library (mylib.dll for windows)
+      executable or "(define any-variable (dload \"libmy.so\"))" for "my" dynamic library (my.dll for windows)

-d. notify vm about function prototypes that you want to call. pinvoke mechanism
+d. notify vm about function prototypes that you want to call. ffi support mechanism
       provides smart translation from internal OL data format into machine specific that used by common languages (C in sample).

-Pinvoke described in the [Project Page](http://yuriy-chumak.github.io/ol/?ru/pinvoke) (still in progress), so for now function interface declaration from sample in details:
+FFI described in the [Project Page](http://yuriy-chumak.github.io/ol/?ru/ffi) (still in progress), so for now function interface declaration from sample in details:

 '(define sample_add (dlsym $ type-int+ "sample_add" type-int+ type-int+))':